Gob-Goblet/.github/profile/README.md

   </picture>
 </h1>

-<h3 align="center">Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.</h3>
+Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.

 <h1 align="center">The Legend of Gob Goblet</h1>